 I love cheesecake.
 Creamy, dreamy, thick, and scrumptious cheesecake.
-Topped with raspberries, stuffed with snickers, swirled with caramel, or infused with pumpkin (hello, pumpkin swirl cheesecake and even no-bake pumpkin cheesecake!).
+Topped with raspberry sauce, stuffed with snickers, swirled with salted caramel, or infused with pumpkin (hello, pumpkin swirl cheesecake and even no-bake pumpkin cheesecake!).
 I like cheesecake just about every.single.way.
 So much so, I even created recipes for mini cheesecakes, no-bake cheesecake, no-bake cheesecake jars, and easy cheesecake pie.
 Cheesecake options galore!

 But I’ve never had cheesecake in… cookie form.
 And to be quite honest, I never thought I could actually eat cheesecake in a cookie form.
 Unless it was cookie dough cheesecake.
 Chunks of cookie dough IN a cheesecake.
 OMG.
 Can someone bake that and send it to me please?
 I digress.